 Meet the Expert

-- Tamar Samuels, RD, NBC-HWC, is a registered dietitian and national board-certified health and wellness coach).
-She’s also the co-founder of Culina Health, a non-intimidating space for BIPOC in the field of nutrition.
+- Tamar Samuels, RD, NBC-HWC, is a registered dietitian and national board-certified health and wellness coach.
+She’s also the co-founder of Culina Health.

 What to Look For in a Collagen Supplement

 Samuels recommends looking for supplements that are formulated with hydrolyzed collagen, which indicates that it’s easier to digest and is more quickly absorbed after ingestion.

 “It’s also high in the amino acids glycine and proline which are essential for building new collagen in your muscles, bones, and gut,” she adds.

 When shopping for a collagen supplement, Samuels also stresses the importance of choosing a product that’s made from grass-fed, pasture-raised, and antibiotic-free animals to ensure you’re ingesting the healthiest collagen possible.
 “The collagen shouldn’t contain any additives or fillers,” she says.
 “Dietary products are not regulated by the FDA, so it’s important to be mindful of the source of your ingredients to avoid excessive exposure to antibiotics, pesticides, and other potentially harmful substances."

 Samuels also recommends looking for products with third-party verification to ensure that the product lives up to its claims and contains the ingredients it says it does.
 “These companies also ensure there aren’t any additional ingredients in the product that aren’t listed on the label,” she says.
 She suggests looking for verifications by the following credible groups: NSF International, UL, and US Pharmacopeia.